 Every journey starts with a first step.
-Take a look at these resources to help you choose your Heritage Week project, and don't forget to check out the other sections for lots more!
+Take a look at these resources to help you choose your National Heritage Week project, and don't forget to check out the other sections for lots more!

 Heritage Resource Guide: Making Connections with the Past and Present

-This Heritage Resource guide compiles a range of online heritage resources including archives, digital collections, data bases and inventories, GIs applications, video, mobile apps, most of which can be accessed freely on personal devices.
-It covers numerous subjects e.g. archaeology and history, architecture, coastal and marine, habitats and species, museums and collections.
+This Heritage Resource guide compiles a range of online heritage resources including archives, digital collections, data bases and inventories, GIS applications, video, mobile apps, most of which can be accessed freely on personal devices.
+It covers numerous subjects, e.g. archaeology and history, architecture, coastal and marine, habitats and species, museums and collections.